 Purchases of agency debt and Treasury securities posed less of a challenge, as these securities were already handled by the New York Fed in traditional OMOs.
-Unlike MBS purchases, the agency and Treasury purchases were arranged as multiprice reverse auctions conducted over the Federal Reserve's proprietary trading system, FedTrade.
-19 The auctions provided a mechanism through which primary dealer counterparties could indicate the prices and quantities that they were willing to sell, facilitating competition between auction participants and enabling a market-based determination of purchases.
-Overall, the New York Fed conducted sixty operations for purchasing Treasury securities, or an average of nearly two per week over the course of the program; for agency securities, the number of operations through January 2010 totaled sixty-two, or about one per week.20 Each operation focused on a particular maturity segment of securities and, to the extent possible, was scheduled to avoid conflicting with other operations or market events, such as Treasury debt auctions, agency offerings, and significant planned economic news releases.
-A summary of purchases was published on the New York Fed's website following each operation.21
+Unlike MBS purchases, the agency and Treasury purchases were arranged as multi-price reverse auctions conducted over the Federal Reserve's proprietary trading system, FedTrade.
+The auctions provided a mechanism through which primary dealer counterparties could indicate the prices and quantities which they were willing to sell, facilitating competition between auction participants and enabling a market-based determination of purchases.
+Overall, the New York Fed conducted